wzhSteve/wzhSteve.github.io/_pages/about.md

 <div class="profile-text">

-I study **reliable and self-improving LLM agents and multi-agent systems**.
-My research focuses on how agents can **make reliable decisions, coordinate effectively, diagnose failures, and continuously improve from interaction and experience**.
+I study <strong>reliable and self-improving LLM agents and multi-agent systems</strong>.
+My research focuses on how agents can <strong>make reliable decisions, coordinate effectively, diagnose failures, and continuously improve from interaction and experience</strong>.

-My current interests lie at the intersection of **Multi-Agent Systems, Agent Reinforcement Learning, Epistemic Reasoning, and Trustworthy AI**, with an emphasis on building agent systems that can reason about their own decisions and learn better strategies over time.
+My current interests lie at the intersection of <strong>Multi-Agent Systems, Agent Reinforcement Learning, Epistemic Reasoning, and Trustworthy AI</strong>, with an emphasis on building agent systems that can reason about their own decisions and learn better strategies over time.

 </div>